cjnimes/Angular-Hover-Service/README.md

 - Avoid multiple calls to in() and out() when several CSS properties are used.

 ### Bugs?
 Comments?
 Just tell me!
 I'm an AngularJS new user, coming from Javascript an jQuery.
+Any comments would be appreciated!

 Regards, Cristian ^_^